 The rule is simple: content written by and linked to authority users on Google+ can improve your site’s reputation, but steer clear of posting low-quality content for the sake of it.

 During the last few years, guest blogging has emerged as a popular way of building backlinks.

 The principle was a simple one: offer to produce some free content for a related site in exchange for a link back to your own domain.

 In 2014, Cutts spoke out against poor link building practices, but he has also stressed that backlinking, when done properly, is still extremely important for search quality.

-Certain blog exchange networks, including MyBlogGuest and PostJoint have been penalised lately.
+Certain blog exchange networks, including MyBlogGuest and PostJoint, have been penalized lately.

 Google imposed a manual penalty against both of these networks, as it viewed them as promoting spam.